 What do Miss Frizzle, The Hungry Caterpillar, and gardening all have in common?
 They were all part of #TeachChat on March 20th!
 Our Really Good Teachers not only talk about making science fun, they do it.
 Find out some of their favorite tips and tricks for integrating science into the curriculum by reading the

-Science instruction, along with social studies, is being pushed to the back burner of educational priorities thanks to the Common Core State Standards and standardized tests.
-While teachers know that students love experimenting, hands-on learning, and discovering the science in the world around them, test makers have focused so much on math and reading that
+While teachers know that students love experimenting, hands-on learning, and discovering the science in the world around them, test makers have focused so much on math and reading that there is little time for science instruction in the classroom.
+Thankfully, there are some really good ways to integrate science into math and language instruction.
+Find

 Idea by Rebecca, 4th-8th Grade Learning Disabilities Teacher, Norwood, OH I find that when exploring math operations, money is key because it provides a tangible, real world manipulative students can relate to.